ironbar/mnist_universe/docs/04_training.md

 model.
 However the accuracy function is not differentiable.
 So we have to use a proxy loss function called cross-entropy loss with the hope that minimizing the cross-entropy loss will result in an increase of the model accuracy.

+This process is no different from function optimization.
+So what makes Deep Learning special?

+- Deep Learning works with huge models and datasets, and scales well with more data
+- Deep Learning imposes some constraints in the model: the model should have multiple sequential layers
+- Deep Learning has benefited from the increase of computing power and the increase in dataset sizes